wghglory/gitbook/Basic/面试必看/me.md

 #### Ub mistake

 I redesigned the layout page and make it as a SPA.
 I thought I checked everywhere, but there is a link in a very latent place.
-The link click will raise an error.
+The link clicking will raise an error.
 It's dangerous because it's really bad if users see this error.
 The bad thing is that the production day was tomorrow.
 I immediately talked with my manager about this and told him this change can be done within 5 minutes.
 But We don't have enough time to push this fix to test or production.
 So we delayed our deployment.
 Thanks god, it doesn't have a serious affect since it is an early release.
 I took the responsibility and said sorry to my manger.
-He said it's no a big issue since I found it before deployment and he likes my attitude and indeed, that link is too easy to be ignored.
+He said it's no a big issue since I found it before deployment and he likes my attitude.
+Indeed, that link is too easy to be ignored.

 #### Ub conflicts